Water Around Your Furnace in the Summer — Indianapolis Guide

 When the filter is plugged, it can reduce airflow through your coil.
 While this will most likely cause a frozen coil first, sometimes the airflow restriction caused by a blocked filter will cause water to develop.

-If water has rested too long on the pan below the coil, rust and holes can develop and allow water to drain.
+If water sits too long in the pan below the coil, rust and holes can develop, allowing water to leak out.

 If your home has a condensate pump, then you have one more electrical component that can break down.